leebyron/til/entries/staff eng archetypes.md

 ---

-As I write this it's performance reviews season at my company, which means renewed interest on the expectations of engineers of each _level_.
+As I write this it's performance reviews season at my company, which means renewed interest in the expectations of engineers of each _level_.
 My role is to help define this for our front-end engineers and ensure fair outcomes.
 A common question I hear throughout this process is: _what is a staff engineer?_